 This is how I grow rambling Bulbophyllum.
 I am pretty stubborn though, too – the pile of pins was used several months ago to turn the new growths back into the pot.
 I thought I had done a good job, but it just carried on and made new growths heading straight for the edge of the pot.
 One thing I forgot to do – is turning the new growths away from the light, sometimes they will change direction on their own.
 Bulbo Reverse Psychology – let them think it is their idea to stay in the pot.

-I used to grow a similar species which had even longer rhizomes between each growth, Bulbophyllum masdevalliaceum.
+I used to grow a similar species that had even longer rhizomes between each growth, Bulbophyllum masdevalliaceum.
 That was impossible, and I had to give in and find a new home for it.
-There is a short window of time to pin them down, before the new growths put out roots, but after the rhizome hardens up a little bit.
+There is a short window of time to pin them down before the new growths put out roots, but after the rhizome hardens up a little bit.
 You can wait, but this seems to be the best time to pin them down without snapping them off.
 Still, I always break at least one.
 This only seems to only encourage the plant to grow more.
-If I turn my back, I'm afraid I might find it rooted to the wall next time I look.
-Not sure who will ultimately win this battle, but smart money is on the plant.
+If I turn my back, I’m afraid I might find it rooted to the wall next time I look.
+Not sure who will ultimately win this battle, but the smart money is on the plant.
 Maybe we could agree on a truce if I gave it a larger bowl, but that would be a sign of weakness.

 Sarah Hurdel, NCOS member